 - What is counselling and how it works

-5. All future counselling appointments will be confirmed at a mutually convenient time.
+5. All future counselling appointments will be confirmed during the consultation appointment.

-There is an initial consultation/assessment before counselling starts.
-Counselling sessions are for 50 minutes on the same day and at the same time.
-Sessions are payable at the end of each session in cash or by bank transfer 24 hours before the counselling session.
-Class observations are by mutual arrangement.
-All cancelled counselling sessions are payable in full.
+There is an initial consultation/assessment prior to therapy sessions.
+Sessions are 50 minutes on the same day and at the same time.
+Sessions are payable at the end of each session in cash or by bank transfer 24 hours before the therapy session.

-There is an initial consultation/assessment before counselling starts.
-A course of treatment consists of between 10-12 sessions, depending on the client and the therapist and it is vital that clients are committed to complete the whole course of treatment.
+There is an initial consultation/assessment before therapy starts.
+A course of treatment consists of between 10-12 sessions and it is vital that clients are committed to complete the whole course of treatment.
 Sessions are weekly and last for 50 minutes on the same day and at the same time.
-Private sessions are payable in cash at the end of each session.
-If I cancel a session, you will not be expected to pay for it and, where possible, I will offer you another appointment.
-All cancelled sessions are payable in full.

 Behaviour Therapy for Tics

-Tourette Syndrome (TS) is a complex neurological condition that now affects 1 in 100 school age children living in the UK and 300,000 children and adults.
+Tourette Syndrome (TS) is a complex neurological disorder that affects 1 in 100 school age children living in the UK and 300,000 children and adults.
 It is defined by involuntary and uncontrollable sounds and movements known as ‘tics’.

 Behaviour Therapy for Tics is the UK’s front line, evidence based treatment for individuals with tic disorders.
 It is an alternative means of controlling tics without medication.
 Evidence suggests that it is most effective for children older than 8 years of age and adults.
 Behaviour Therapy is not a cure, but it can be effective in helping individuals gain control over their tics in situations when they choose to do so, thus helping to improve their quality of life.
 The quality of life of individuals with more severe TS is often impacted physically, educationally, economically and socially.

-A course of Behaviour Therapy is usually for 10-12 weekly sessions, but this can depend on the person with tics and the therapist.
+A course of Behaviour Therapy is usually for 10-12 weekly sessions.

 Behavioral Therapy for Tics, the UK's Number One dynamic tic therapy: